wso2/docs-ob-toolkit-uk/en/docs/learn/data-publishing-reports.md

 ## Template 7 - PSU Consent Adoption (OBIE)

+!!! info
+    The fields `Long-lived consents - Consents Requiring Reauthentication` and `Long-lived consents - Total Refreshed consents` are only available as a WSO2 Update from **WSO2 Open Banking Business Intelligence UK Toolkit Level 1.0.0.1** onwards.
+    For more information on updating, see [Getting WSO2 Updates](../install-and-setup/setting-up-servers.md#getting-wso2-updates).

 | ID | Field Name | Table to refer | How to capture data |
 | -- | ---------- | -------------- | ------------------- |
 | 1 | ReportMonth | The respective table you get the month from | Get the year-month values from the table |